Norwich South (UK Parliament constituency): Boundaries and boundary changes

-Further to the Second Periodic Review of Parliamentary Constituencies a redistribution of seats was enacted in 1970.
+Further to the Second Periodic Review of Westminster Constituencies a redistribution of seats was enacted in 1970.
 However, in the case of the two Norwich constituencies, this was superseded before the February 1974 general election by the Parliamentary Constituencies (Norwich) Order 1973 which followed on from a revision of the County Borough of Norwich wards in 1971, resulting in a realignment of the boundary with Norwich North.